esanfelix/r2con2019-ctf-kernel/README.md

 * `challenge/` contains the files provided to the CTF participants.
 This is the only directory with contents at the moment.

-* `source/`: in a week or two I will upload the source code of the pwnable here as well.
-I am not uploading it yet to give people some time to attempt solving the challenge exactly as it was provided during the CTF.
+* `source/`: contains the source code of the `socks.ko` module running in the challenge VM.
+By mistake I also left a half-finished v2 module inside the VM filesystem that was not relevant to the challenge.

 * `solution/`: will contain a write-up of my solution as well as the exploit to be used for reference purposes.